ludlovian/fuse-fs/README.md

 # fuse-fs
-Mount a tweakable fs-like with FUSE
+A tweakable fs-like that can be mounted via FUSE

 ## Background